 3. Doing Dishes

-Dish washing liquid is one of those world pollutants we forget about, but to do it green is as easy as mixing up some water, castile soap, vinegar, lemon juice, and washing soda for a DIY dish washing detergent.
+Dishwashing liquid is one of those world pollutants we forget about, but to do it green is as easy as mixing up some water, castile soap, vinegar, lemon juice, and washing soda for DIY dishwashing detergent.

 4. Doing the Laundry

 It’s simple.
-Borax (2 parts), washing soda (2 parts), and grated castile soap (1 part) makes a natural detergent.
+Borax (2 parts), washing soda (2 parts), and grated castile soap (1 part) make a natural detergent.